Skip to main content

 MSJ stated the importance of raising concerns.
 Welsh Parliament will express themselves when the Senedd gets back into session however, civil society, academics and everyone need to be vocal about their opposition.
 MSJ asked people to let Welsh Government know any activities they were undertaking and asked this group to think of ways to assert themselves as a voice.

-Action: All asked to share with Welsh government any activity to raise awareness of the impact of BoRB.
+Action: all asked to share with Welsh government any activity to raise awareness of the impact of BoRB.

 Update on the Welsh Government Human Rights Action Plan

-Legislative options:
+Legislative options

-- The aim is to keep the group small and agile, but recognised that some additions to the initial suggestions may be needed
+• The aim is to keep the group small and agile, but recognised that some additions to the initial suggestions may be needed

-- Dawn Da Silva from WG Legal Services is supporting the group.
+• WG Legal Services is supporting the group.
 The work of the group will be to develop clear policy aims around human rights, to provide the basis for WG lawyers to develop legal advice for Welsh Ministers.

-SON welcomed the direction of travel and the working group but felt the ToR omitted the expansion and incorporation of Children’s rights
+Members welcomed the direction of travel and the working group but felt the ToR omitted the expansion and incorporation of Children’s rights

-CF agreed with ST but noted there was no mention of CEDAW incorporation.
+It was noted there was no mention of CEDAW incorporation.

-PD noted all suggestions, which would be followed up in revised ToRs and membership.
+All suggestions were noted, which would be followed up in revised ToRs and membership.

 MSJ thanked everyone for suggestions and added it would be very helpful to look outside of Wales to allies in England.
 She noted some experts and people named may be invited to engage with the group, rather than becoming members.

-PD clarified that the absence in the ToR of explicit mention of specific areas or rights did not indicate these had been overlooked or excluded.
+It was clarified that the absence in the ToR of explicit mention of specific areas or rights did not indicate these had been overlooked or excluded.
 It would be difficult to include all possible issues within scope, but officials would review the ToR with a view to being clearer that a broad and inclusive approach was intended, including in relation to incorporation of UN conventions; ministers have been clear about this.

 Action: WG to review ToR and membership of LOWG group in lights of members’ comments.